rduivenvoorde/xytools/docs/index.rst

 So: for a dbf you can add and remove records.
 But if you want further editing: like inserting records, adding columns etc, either use Libre/Open-office, or one of the other qgis table plugins.

+- 0.3.3   further fixing for 2.0 api changes

 - 0.3.2   fix for 2.0 api changes, moving to vector menu

 - 0.3.1   fix docs (no imgs), fix double .xls extension (#4658), number and text cells now (#4656)